 It took me a while to master puff pastry but I now have a recipe that I am very proud of and comes out perfect every time I use it.
+Making puff pastry is definitely not for the faint hearted but if you’re able to master it, you'll feel a sense of achievement.

 Now, I am going be very honest and say that this recipe is time consuming and it not the easiest recipe to make but if you read the notes and read through the recipe before starting, it will be much easier for you.

+This puff pastry is flaky and tender with a delicious buttery flavour and all the work that goes into it is well worth it.
 There are many different puff pastry recipes that you can follow and many cheat puff pastries and honestly these are all amazing but I chose to make my puff pastry using one of the French methods.

 The Science Behind Puff Pastry!

 So, you’ve sealed in butter and rolled it out with the dough.
 You’ve folded the dough a few times and then you will bake the puff pastry.
 When you place the dough in the oven, the water from the dough and the butter will create steam.
 The steam will puff up the pastry between the layers of butter before evaporating in the oven.
-You’re then left with a gorgeous flaky puffed-up pastry.
+You’re then left with a gorgeous flaky pastry.

 Ingredients for Puff Pastry